 A surge of adrenaline pulsed through her as she lunged sideways, her free hand finding the rim of a water jar and yanking it over.
 It crashed across the path behind her, the clay smashing and water flushing out.
 She stumbled forward, not looking back as her pursuer fell.

-She made it to another junction in the maze of alleys, and as she desperately turned a corner a hand dragged her through a doorway.
-The door shut quickly behind her and the boy, leaving them both sprawled across the floor.
+Making it to another junction in the maze of alleys, she turned a corner, and without warning a hand reached out and yanked her and the boy through an entrance.
+The door shut quickly behind them, leaving them both sprawled across the floor.

-Footsteps thudded past the door and Reluwyn shouts could be heard.
-Kiara’s breathing was ragged.
-She felt the seep of warm blood run down her leg, but she still clutched at the boy.
+Footsteps thudded past the door.
+Reluwyn shouts could be heard.
+Kiara’s breathing ran ragged.
+She felt the seep of warm blood trickle down her leg, yet she still clutched at the boy laying next to her.

 After some time there was movement in the dark house.